-Has someone you know come up to you in the street, and try as you might, you just could not remember this person's name?
+Has someone you know approached you in the street, and, try as you might, you just could not remember this person's name?
 Put Names and Faces together and don't forget names again with this associative memory technique.

 Issues affecting classical conditioning.

-How food and exercise can affect how well you remember.
+How food and exercise can affect your ability to remember and recall memories.

 How hypnosis can help improve our memory.

-A method for remembering lists of information using stories.
+Use this storytelling method for remembering lists of information using an imaginary journey.

 Remember better using the sounds of words.

 Using the pegword mnemonic method to remember phone numbers and other numeric sequences.

 One popular theory of how we remember was put forward by Atkinson and Shiffrin in 1969.
 It proposed that the human memory is divided into 3 main sections:

 Information from around us such as visual images from the eyes and sound, smell, etc enter the memory system here.
 The information that enters here may only stay here until it...